drhelius/grpc-demo/README.md

 TODO

-## 6 - Installing and operating Istio Service Mesh with OpenShift
+## 6 - Installing Istio Service Mesh in OpenShift

 In order to install OpenShift Service Mesh you should go through the steps explained in the [official docs](https://docs.openshift.com/container-platform/4.5/service_mesh/service_mesh_install/preparing-ossm-installation.html).
 The following is a simplified guide.